 Here, we list a few of those resources:

-This site connects the unemployed with their peers.
-What started as one New Jersey man’s quest to find a job has become a valuable tool for the unemployed all over the country.
-Founder John Fugazzie answers job search questions and provides career advice, tips for coping with the stress of job loss and moral support.
-Job seekers can join virtual meetings to network and connect, get tips and tools, motivation and support, and the skills needed to find work in the current job market, using the site's Jobs 411 information dashboard and directed COVID-19 support section.
+This site connects the recently unemployed with their peers via an online forum and video conferencing.
+Site founder John Fugazzie answers job search questions and provides career advice, tips for coping with the stress of job loss and moral support.
+Job seekers can join meetings to network and find information, along with using the site's Job's 411 information dashboard and directed COVID-19 support section.

 SupportGroups.com serves the online community by connecting people in shared situations with one another, and in these times of isolation, is a great comfort for many.
 This simple and straightforward online support group is a great way to connect with other workers who have lost their jobs around the country.